Tutorials

 Supplies

--edge milling bit with ball bearing on the end.
-For example, this one.
-Make sure the shank fits your router.
+-edge router bit with ball bearing on the end.
+For example this.
+Make sure the shank fits your milling machine.

 -plank of mdf 3mm thick (or similar thin board)